 The data acquisition vehicle fueling the bleedingEDGE Experience Platform is Melvin’s loyalty system comprised of Gems (points).
 Each Gem-based loyalty program runs independently for each member Front Porch (Merchant) – fully able to be customized (e,g. point conversions).
 Points earned are automatically redeemed for each patron during a purchase, making the Resident experience completely effortless.
 The data acquisition isn’t limited to patron purchases though.
 Melvin’s Neighborhood also makes use of geofencing technology.
 Set up a geofence anywhere (even nowhere near your premise) and you can notify your customers at anytime anywhere.

 The platform’s output features an automated array of sixteen templated 1 to 1 communication and loyalty triggers designed to raise the experience of patronizing your business beyond that of “buying stuff “.
 The technical backbone behind the platform allows complete flexibility and customization.
 With our assistance you can market whatever campaign you can think of – including co-op experiences with other small businesses.

-Below are a few campaigns/nudges included in each subscription that your business can use to anchor it’s marketing strategy.
+Below are a roster of campaigns/nudges included in each subscription that your business can use to anchor it’s marketing strategy.

 “WOW, you must have been hungry” (Purchase follow-up)